 Advent on the HIll | Church on the Hill

 We want to help you celebrate the Advent season as a family!
-Pick up your Advent Bags on Sunday mornings starting November 12 or contact us at to arrange another time to pick one up.
+Pick up your Advent Bags on Sunday starting November 16 at our Portico Party or contact us at to arrange another time to pick one up.

-All women are invited to join us for our annual Women on the Hill Jingle Bell Banquet!
+All women are invited to join us for our annual Women's Jingle Bell Banquet!

-We invite you to step out of the chaos of the Christmas season into the simplicity of the manger.
-Join Church on the Hill for one of three Christmas Eve services on December 24th at 10am, 3pm, or 5pm
+We invite you to celebrate the wonder of the Christmas season and join Church on the Hill for one of our Christmas Eve services on December 24th at 3pm or 5pm.
+Childcare for Birth-Preschool at 3pm service only.

 Advent FAQ